Robust affine point matching via quadratic assignment on Grassmannians: Experiments

 We also use two point clouds sampled from two scanned images of the same sculpture before and after restoration.
 Namely, our specimen cloud $X$ is sampled from the mesh representing a scan of the damaged sculpture in Figure~\ref{statue-broken-restored} (left).
 The other cloud $Y$ is sampled from the mesh of a scan of the restored statue in Figure~\ref{statue-broken-restored} (right).
 More precisely, a random linear transformation with a given condition number is applied to the mesh, and only then $Y$ is sampled from it.

 In Figure~\ref{statue-broken-restored} (center) the ground truth of matching the damaged and restored sculptures is shown.
 In Figure~\ref{statue-600-600-3.0}--\ref{statue-400-400-5.0}, we show the matching of the broken sculpture (from which $X$ is sampled) to the restored one with a linear transform $L$ applied (from which $Y$ is sampled).
-In order not to produce a confusing image of the sculpture distorted by $L$, we instead produce the image of the restored sculpture under $L^{-1}_0 L$ (where $L$ is the original linear transform, and $L_0$ is recovered by running RAG) followed by a translation.
+In order not to produce a confusing image of the sculpture distorted by $L$, we instead show the image of the restored sculpture under $L^{-1}_0 L$ (where $L$ is the original linear transform, and $L_0$ is recovered by running RoAM) followed by a translation.
 The translation adjusts the barycenters of the two meshes.

-As compared to rigid registration, affine registration cannot recover the initial map so well in the presence of occlusion and noise: the affine group has more degrees of freedom, and thus it will necessarily register some bias produced by the noise and occlusion points.
+Affine registration cannot recover the initial map as well as rigid registration in the presence of occlusion and noise: the affine group has more degrees of freedom, and thus it will necessarily register some bias produced by the noise and occlusion points.
 Note that in Figure~\ref{statue-600-600-3.0} with more sample points and a smaller condition number of the random linear map, we have a better match than in Figure~\ref{statue-400-400-5.0} where the number of sample points is reduced and the condition number of the random linear map is larger.

-The code and mesh data used are available on GitHub \cite{github:2023}.
+The code and mesh data are available on GitHub \cite{github:2023}.